Aysgarth railway station: History

 The station was opened by the North Eastern Railway on 1 February 1877.
 The line became part of the London and North Eastern Railway (LNER) during the Grouping of 1923.

 The station was host to a camping coach from 1935 to 1939 and could possibly have had a coach in 1933 and/or 1934.
 The station was also one of those used by the LNER touring camping coach service in 1935.

 The line passed to the North Eastern Region of British Railways on nationalisation in 1948.
 It was closed by the British Transport Commission in April 1954, although goods traffic continued until the Redmire to Hawes section closed to all traffic in 1964.

 Aysgarth site today

-The track has been lifted through the station site.
-The station site has now been sold on into private hands after The Wensleydale Railway stated that it was costing too much to keep on their books.
-The nearest track on the line runs from Redmire eastward, providing rail access for military traffic to local training areas.
-The Wensleydale Railway is a heritage line which operates from Redmire to Leeming Bar and Northallerton West.
-As of June 2022, track at the station has been re-instated.
+The track had previously been lifted through the station site.
+In 2017 the station was sold into private hands after the Wensleydale Railway stated that it was costing too much to keep on their books.
+The nearest operational part of the railway is the Wensleydale Railway, a heritage line which operates from Redmire to Leeming Bar and Northallerton West.
+As of June 2022, track at the station has been re-instated after its new owner, David Smith of West Coast Railways, was granted permission by The Yorkshire Dales National Park Authority.